rahulhere223-ai/Striver-DSA-Journey/README.md

 2.find the minimum number of days to make m bouquet

 Day 15-
-1.least capacity to ship package within D days
+1.Least Capacity to ship package within D days
-2.Finf the smallest divisor given a threshold
+2.Find the smallest divisor given a threshold